Habitat

 • Overview to ensure no work left unbilled

-Besides many features Habitat offered to streamline legal work, my priority was to address the issue of messy data hierarchy in current off-the-shelf software.
-One of the keys to success came down to how accessible the data is.
+Besides many features Habitat offers to streamline legal work, my priority was to address the issue of messy data hierarchy in current off-the-shelf software.
+One of the keys to success comes down to how accessible the data is.
 Some solutions include:

-• Table has first column and header fixed, providing reference during scrolling
+• The table has a fixed first column and header, providing reference during scrolling.

-• Previewing record in list view enables lawyer to toggle records faster
+• Previewing records in list view enables lawyers to toggle between records faster.

-• User can have quick glance at critical record information in the header of the details view before scrolling
+• Users can quickly glance at critical record information in the header of the details view before scrolling.

-• Lawyer oversees communication with external and internal stakeholders through a slide-in chatbox
+• Lawyers oversee communication with external and internal stakeholders through a slide-in chatbox.

 Records List